Revolutionary Forces of the G9 Family and Allies: Activities

 The G9 had a relationship with assassinated Haitian President Jovenel Moïse, having received weapons, police uniforms, and other support even after Chérizier's dismissal from the police force.
-The G9 also has a rivalry with fellow Haitian gang G-Pèp, having fought with them.
-The gang is well-armed and capable of using unmanned aerial vehicles.
+The G9 also has a rivalry with fellow Haitian miltant group G-Pèp, having fought with them.
+The group is well-armed and capable of using unmanned aerial vehicles.
 They have access to a variety of illegal weapons, mostly from the United States, giving them more firepower than the police.

+The G9 has been described as a gang and criminal enterprise by international media, and had been alleged to participate in criminal activities such as drug trafficking.
+In turn, the research scientist of the Journal of Intelligence, Conflict, and Warfare Millie Harron has argued that "G9 is not, in fact, a gang, and can instead be more accurately understood under a "new typology of violent hybrid actors", in what has been characterized as an amalgamation of an organized criminal syndicate, a gang, and a terrorist organization.